Anand-kumar-dev/Raun-Backend/README.md

 4.  **Start the server:**
     ```bash
-    # Assuming you have nodemon for development, or just use node
     node server.js
     ```
     The server will start on the port specified in your `.env` file (e.g., `http://localhost:3000`).